 Give a monthly gift

 Howard Mayson is one of our most treasured supporters!
 Howard has been supporting CARE for over a decade now since he saw our work first-hand in Africa.
-Over these last 10 years, Howard has completed over 50 marathons and ultra-marathons, raising almost £100,000 for CARE International.
+Howard has completed over 50 marathons and ultra-marathons, raising almost £100,000 for CARE International.

 Dan Tastic Glastonbury is an incredible individual who, along with some dedicated volunteers, has been supporting us for the last few years by painting bins at Glastonbury.
 He decided to start taking donations for CARE in return for bespoke hand-painted bins and has so far had requests for subjects from fire-breathing badgers to tap-dancing foxes.
 Since beginning the bin painting, Dan has raised nearly £4,000 for CARE.

-Gary and Michelle Nicol have braved crashes, collisions, potholes and dusty roads - all to raise money for CARE International.
-Gary and Michelle began supporting CARE in 2013 through Lendwithcare but in February 2015 they decided they wanted to see CARE’s work in action and so they took on the Vietnam to Cambodia cycle challenge, raising over £6,000 for CARE.
-Gary told us, “It was a real privilege to visit a CARE project in Vietnam and Lendwithcare entrepreneurs in Cambodia, and see and hear first-hand the positive impact the loans and other support provided by CARE make to the lives of people living there.”
+Gary and Michelle Nicol have braved crashes, collisions, potholes and dusty roads – all to raise money for CARE International.
+Gary and Michelle began supporting CARE through Lendwithcare and decided they wanted to see CARE’s work in action and so they took on the Vietnam to Cambodia cycle challenge, raising over £6,000 for CARE.
+Gary told us:

 10 ways you’ve made a difference in 2019Here’s how your support for CARE has made a real difference in 2019 to women, girls, men and boys around...How support from players of People’s Postcode Lottery will help CARE's work.